brianmapes/MSEplot/README.md

-# MSEplot
+# MSEplots-pkg package and its parts live here

-Moist static energy plots
+Moist static energy plots (with dry static energy and saturation moist statice energy curves), [a better view of soundings](https://github.com/brianmapes/MSEplot/blob/master/StaticEnergyPlots-IWM-VI_extended_abs.pdf) in terms of seeing humidity and the prospects for moist convection.

-A place to unpack the functions buried in a notebook, and package them up as proper Python code, and make the whole thing a package for PyPI.
-Currently it has MetPy and Siphon as dependencies.
+The package for PyPI is called MSEplots-pkg.
+It has MetPy and Siphon as dependencies.